rama1997/More-Like-This/README.md

 - TMDB metadata may not show up properly with the current stable Android app, but does work with the new beta version on Android
 - Kitsu ID searches may be inaccurate, especially for niche or very specific titles.
 - New releases, unreleased titles, and obscure international content may yield strange or no results.
 - Not compatible with other Stremio addons that generate custom catalogs and IDs.
-This addon is optimized for IMDb IDs, as used by Cinemeta.
 - As of April 2025, TasteDive’s API may return poor results due to API changes.
 It now returns recommendations that includes another unrelated media titles.